stevenelleman/tandem/docs/spec.md

 * What is a *source?*

-Are we trying to build *the one notetaking app to rule them all?* If so, why do we have so many features?
+Are we trying to build *the one notetaking app to rule them all?* If not, why do we have so many features?
 We should probably focus on a niche and cut down expected features to fit that niche.